Pollepel Island: Current status

+The island is maintained by The Bannerman Castle Trust, a non-profit organization of volunteers who obtain funding to stabilize and improve structures on Pollepel Island and educate the public about the island's history.
+The Trust also offers guided tours of the island.

 In popular culture

 In literature

-Bannerman Castle by authors Barbara Gottlock and Thom Johnson was released through Arcadia Press in August 2006.
-The book contains almost 200 vintage photographs, and the text documents the island's growth and decline.
+Bannerman Castle by Barbara Gottlock and Thom Johnson was released through Arcadia Press in August 2006.
+The book contains almost 200 vintage photographs, and the authors' text documents the island's growth and decline.
 Proceeds from the book go to the Bannerman Castle Trust in its ongoing efforts to preserve and improve the island's structures.
 Wesley Gottlock and Barbara H. Gottlock authored a children's book called, "My Name is Eleanor."
 It is based on photographs, interviews and journals of Eleanor Seeland.
 Seeland, an Ulster County resident, lived with her family who were residents of Pollepel Island in the early part of 20th century.
 Seeland's father was contracted by the Bannermans for about twelve years.

 The main characters in Adventures of a Cat-Whiskered Girl by Daniel Pinkwater (2010), set in the 1950s, visit Pollepel Island and hang out with a family of trolls who are squatting in the abandoned castle.

-The novel, The Devils That Haunt You (eBook 2016 and paperback 2018), by Rick Hoffman, takes place in part on Pollepel Island and features a fictionalized account of its construction and history.
+The novel The Devils That Haunt You (ebook 2016 and paperback 2018) by Rick Hoffman, takes place in part on Pollepel Island and features a fictionalized account of its construction and history.